pieterdavid/CMSJMECalculators/README.md

 **NOTE: This is a preview to gather feedback (please open an issue with yours), without any guarantees of stability (including in naming) for now**

+**Update: This package was moved to [cp3-cms/CMSJMECalculators](https://gitlab.cern.ch/cp3-cms/CMSJMECalculators) (on the CERN gitlab instance), development continues there**

 ## Installation